 The Gods are Gone

-A text-based, branching narrative game built in Twine for the ELVTR Video Game Writing Course led by Ubisoft Senior Writer Sarah Arellano.
+A text-based, branching narrative game built in Twine for the ELVTR Video Game Writing Course led by Ubisoft Senior Writer Sarah Arellano, for which I received a letter of recommendation.

 Lost in the Woods